PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * put all info to ErrorDiag in the brokerage
+  * added modificationTime constraint to URL sent to the user by Notifier
   * introduced ProcessLimiter
   * changed TA to shorten retry interval after refreshing replica info
   * skipping file availability check for log datasets in TA